skelitheprogrammer/Skeli-UnityHierarchicalStateMachine/README.md

 - WithExit(Action exit)  - Build exit logic that will be called when states are changing
 - Build() - Wraps up everything you made in build methods and returns instance of State/StateMachine;

-You can combine which combinations of logics you need to build (Enter+Logic, Enter+Exit, etc.).
+You can combine which combinations of logic you need to build (Enter+Tick, Enter+Exit, etc.).

 > I made that kind of builders because I don't want to create new Builder each time.